-Mayfield recognise the contribution of PE to the health and well-being of the children.
+Mayfield School recognise the contribution of PE to the health and well-being of the children.
 We believe that an innovative, varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all our children.

-Our Primary School Sport’s Funding will enable us to continue and extend our provision through employing additional sports professionals, entering into more sports competitions and training our staff to deliver in-house quality PE sessions.
+Our Primary School PE and Sport’s Funding will enable us to continue and extend our provision through employing additional sports professionals, entering into more sports competitions and training our staff to deliver in-house quality PE sessions.

-What is the Sports Premium?
+What is the PE and Sport Premium?

-How are we using our Sports Premium?
+How is Mayfield using its Sports Premium?

 She will coordinate sporting programmes, competitions, CPD and offer help and support concerning subject knowledge, funding opportunities and links with community clubs, coaches and National Governing Bodies.